 |Profanity:||Very strong language|

-|Alcohol/ Drugs:||A lot of drinking and smoking|
+|Alcohol/ Drugs:||Lots of drinking and smoking, scenes in bar|

-|Date Released to Theaters:||2002|
+|Date Released to Theaters:||2001|